Rural Housing Opportunities

 - and local organizations available for collaboration.

-This project is funded through the Canada Mortgage and Housing Corporation’s Housing Supply Challenge, with rollout of the tool expected for the Spring of 2023.
+This project is funded through the Canada Mortgage and Housing Corporation’s Housing Supply Challenge, with rollout of the tool expected for June 2023.

 Assessing the economic development implications of the pandemic on Ontario’s rural communities, from population growth to housing and more.